Concept | Real-time APIs#

 Watch the video

-In a credit card fraud use case for example, as a model receives incoming credit card transactions, it immediately tells us whether the transactions are fraudulent or authorized.
+In a credit card fraud use case for example, as a model receives an incoming credit card transaction, it can immediately generate a prediction as to whether the transaction should be authorized or flagged as fraudulent.

 Image showing real-time scoring for incoming transactions.

 Dataiku lets us implement this type of real-time scoring strategy by exposing our prediction model as an API endpoint.
-This endpoint, along with possibly other endpoints (that perform tasks not limited to scoring), can be exposed on an API service, which will then be deployed on the API node.
+This endpoint, along with possibly other endpoints (that perform tasks not limited to scoring), can be exposed on an API service, which will then be deployed on an API node (or potentially an external infrastructure).

 Image showing deployment for real-time scoring.